vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.13 `SequenceDialect`

 A source-free dialect connects a `SequenceProgram` to executable driver behavior.
 It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, dispatches every action in order, and combines their `Effects` for the VM.
+Formats normally apply that adapter with `makeCompiledDialect`, rather than naming and assigning its two generic hooks themselves.

 The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
 Program-specific version data is not stored in dialect context; it lives on the immutable program.
 Old dialect context remains until those formats migrate.